tylerwatt12/sdrtrunk-vce/README.md

 - More generally, the polyphase center-frequency allocator now prefers midpoint-aligned valid centers instead of the first low-edge fit.
 That produces more sensible passband placement for ordinary multi-channel uses too, such asclustered NBFM channels on a 500kHz tuner span.
+- I also did a broad parser cleanup pass replacing large numbers of hand-written contiguous `int[]` bit-position maps with `IntField`, and reversed/irregular descriptor maps with `FragmentedIntField` where appropriate.
+The main value is not raw speed; it is eliminating an error-prone representation that made it far too easy to duplicate or skip bit positions in protocol parsers.
+That pass also smoked out a handful of real field-definition bugs that had been hiding in plain sight.
 - While the SDRconnect tuner type will display drift and PPM, the auto-correct feature is disabled, as the drift will in general be so low as to be uninteresting.
 - Gettting this to work reliably on my system was a bit of a struggle; at this point my conclusion is that OSX Tahoe seems